tiggadry/OSTPlayer/source/Documentation/AI-Assistant/CopilotDateInstructions.md

 ### **NEVER DO:**
 - ❌ Delete or shorten comment blocks
-- ❌ Remove TODO or planning sections
+- ❌ Remove FUTURE or planning sections
 - ❌ Rewrite entire files for simple updates
 - ❌ "Clean up" documentation for brevity
 - ❌ Copy dates from existing documentation